Conventional Schooling Conflicts With Trustful Parenting

 Trustful parenting may be incompatible with conventional schooling.

 My last several posts were about trustful parenting, the forces that work against it today, and ways of overcoming those forces.
-As I pointed out in the July 29 post, I think that the most powerful social force interfering with trustful parenting in our time is the school system.
+I think that the most powerful social force interfering with trustful parenting in our time is the school system.
 The power of schools over children and families has increased steadily over the decades, to the point where it is almost impossible now to be a trustful parent of a child in a typical public or private school.

 The school system operates on the assumption that children, including teenagers, are incompetent to make their own decisions.
 They are not competent to pick their own reading (even their own summer reading!); they are not competent to learn on their own initiative.
 The assumption is that children need constant supervision in order to learn what they need to know to become, eventually, effective adults.
 Children left to their own devices will just waste their time, or worse, get into serious trouble.
 And you, the parent, may be seen as negligent if you do trust your child.